 "Source of income' does not include federal rent subsidy payments under 42 U.S.C.
 1437f, income derived from a specific occupation or income derived in an illegal manner."
 "A person may not, because of the race, color, religion, sex, sexual orientation, national origin, marital status, familial status or source of income of any person: (a) Refuse to sell, lease or rent any real property to a purchaser. . . . " AMENDMENT WITH BILL: A landlord may not refuse to rent to an applicant or tenant, or treat an applicant or tenant differently from others, because their source of income is a Section 8 voucher or other form of housing assistance. - Under Oregon's current fair housing law, a landlord cannot discriminate against an applicant or a tenant based on the tenant/applicant's source of income.
-However, current law exempts housing assistance from the definition of the term "source of income." - o HB 2639 removes this exemption, effective July 1, 2014, and provides that Oregon's "source of income" fair housing protections apply to applicants and tenants who are voucher holders or recipients of federal, state, or local housing assistance. - o Under the new law, a landlord may not refuse to rent to a person or treat a person differently from other applicants or tenants because their source of income is a Section 8 voucher or other form of housing assistance.
+However, current law exempts housing assistance from the definition of the term "source of income." - HB 2639 removes this exemption, effective July 1, 2014, and provides that Oregon's "source of income" fair housing protections apply to applicants and tenants who are voucher holders or recipients of federal, state, or local housing assistance. - Under the new law, a landlord may not refuse to rent to a person or treat a person differently from other applicants or tenants because their source of income is a Section 8 voucher or other form of housing assistance.
 Enforcement Enforcement is governed by OR.
 REV. STAT. § 659A.825.
 The statute may be enforced by filing a complaint with the Bureau of Labor and Industries or by filing a private cause of action in circuit court.
 A complaint may similarly be filed by the Attorney General.
-Attorney's Fees The allocation of attorney's fees is governed by OR.
-REV. STAT. § 659A.885.
+Attorney's Fees The allocation of attorney's fees is governed by Or.
+Rev. Stat. § 659A.885.
 Reasonable attorney's fees are allowable at the court's discretion subject to certain exceptions.
 In a housing discrimination case, the court "shall award reasonable attorney fees to the commissioner if the commissioner prevails in the action."
-OR.
-REV. STAT. § 659A.885(8).
-Utah's Fair Housing Act, UTAH CODE ANN. § 57-21-5, was passed in 1989 and amended to add source of income discrimination in 1993.
+Or.
+Rev. Stat. § 659A.885(8).
+The aggrieved party can also sue and recover compensatory damages or \$200, whichever is greater, punitive damages and attorney fees.
+See ORS 649A.885 (1) and (3).
+Utah Utah's Fair Housing Act, UTAH CODE ANN. § 57-21-5, was passed in 1989 and amended to add source of income discrimination in 1993.
+Utah has introduced a bill which would explicitly exclude vouchers from their definition of source of income.
 Date Enacted UTAH CODE ANN. § 57-21-5 was amended to add source of income discrimination in 1993.
 Relevant Cases There are no cases citing the source of income provision.
 There are no cases pending.
 According to practitioners, the eviction laws favor landlords so extremely, that they are reluctant to take on section 8 recipients for fear of being subjected to additional federal requirements.
 If you are interested in additional information regarding Utah, please contact Marty Blaustein at mblaustein@utahlegalservices.org, (801) 328-8891 x 3328.
+Operative Language:

-Operative Language: UTAH CODE ANN. § 57-21-5:
+UTAH CODE ANN. § 57-21-5: